-The Government believes that the pupil premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
+The key principles behind the funding is to address the current underlying inequalities between children eligible for free school meals and their peers by ensuring the funding reaches those who need it most.
 It is aimed at closing the attainment gap between FSM and non FSM children.

-Full details of how much Pupil Premium Grant we received and exactly how we are spending it can be seen below.
+Full details of how much Pupil Premium Grant we receive and how we are spending it, can be seen below